-All AmeriCorps State subgrantees that receive an average annual CNCS grant of \$500,000 or more must conduct an independent evaluation.
+All AmeriCorps State sub-grantees that receive an average annual CNCS grant of \$500,000 or more must conduct an independent evaluation regardless if the organization has a formula, competitive or fixed amount grant award.
 An independent evaluation uses an external evaluator who has no formal or personal relationship with, or stake in the administration, management, or finances of the grantee or of the program to be evaluated.
 AmeriCorps funds can be used for an independent evaluator if it was approved as part of the grant.